Iran says US making ‘unreasonable’ demands in negotiations to end war

 Foreign ministry spokesman Esmaeil Baghaei says Iran’s proposal to end the conflict, unblock Hormuz Strait is generous.

-Iran’s foreign ministry spokesperson has accused the United States of presenting “unreasonable” and “one-sided” demands in negotiations aimed at ending the war, as the two sides maintain a fragile ceasefire.
+Iran’s foreign ministry spokesman has accused the United States of presenting “unreasonable” and “one-sided” demands in negotiations aimed at ending the war, as the two sides maintain a fragile ceasefire.

 Iran submitted a response to a US proposal to end the two-month war via Pakistan on Sunday, Iranian state media reported, with US President Donald Trump branding Iran’s terms as “totally unacceptable”.